rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 - Resume your home care regimen immediately, brushing treated areas gently
 - If antibiotics have been placed directly into infected areas, discontinue use of Waterpik or other oral water flosser for 14 days.
 Continue brushing and flossing gently.
 - If prescribed, use medicated mouth rinse and/or antibiotics as directed.
-- Ibuprophen (Advil/Motrin) or acetaminophen (Tylenol) work well for pain.
+- Ibuprofen (Advil/Motrin) or acetaminophen (Tylenol) work well for pain.
 - Do not smoke for at least 2-4 days as it can interfere with healing.
 - Sensitivity to hot/cold and/or sweets is normal and should gradually resolve itself within a few weeks with proper home care.
 Brushing 2-3 times daily with sensitivity reducing toothpaste or using fluoride rinse usually helps.
 Avoid “whitening” toothpaste as it may aggravate the treated areas.